 Having commenting on your blog is a great way to stimulate a discussion with your website visitors, hear what they have to say and create a wider audience for your website content by encouraging sharing.

 Disqus is a well-respected system that is easy to use and we've made it super simple to integrate Disqus into your Rocketspark website.
 The basic Disqus solution, suitable for most websites, is free.

-To enable comments on your blog, you need to create a Disqus account, then hook in your Disqus account with your website.
+To enable comments on your blog, you need to create a Disqus account, and then hook in your Disqus account with your website.

-Here are the set up steps:
+Here are the set-up steps:

-4. Once you have an account created, you will be taken back to the Disqus homepage.
-Click on the settings cog in the top right-hand corner, then click 'Add Disqus to your site'.
+- Once you have an account created, you will be taken back to the Disqus homepage.
+Click on the settings cog in the top right-hand corner, then click Add Disqus to site.

-6. Click on the Universal Code Button but ignore all of the scary-looking code details.
+- Click on the Universal Code Button but ignore all of the scary-looking code details.
 Your Disqus account is now set up.

-7. Pop back into your Rocketspark Dashboard > Blog and under Optional blog features, you'll see the following.
-Click on 'Turn on comments.
+- Pop back into your Rocketspark Dashboard > Blog and under Optional blog features, you'll see the following.
+Click on Turn on comments.

 If you get a Disqus error in your blog post like the image below that says "We were unable to load Disqus.
 If you are a moderator please see our troubleshooting guide", we recommend that you double-check that you have used your Disqus Site Shortname and not your Disqus Username.
-Its an easy mix up to make but it is important to use the Site Shortname.
+It's an easy mix up to make but it is important to use the Site Shortname.

 It is easy to double-check your Disqus Site Shortname.